-The meeting, hosted by MEP Brando Benifei (S&D Group), will be held inside the European Parliament, in room ASP 1E3, from 10:00 to 12:00.
+The meeting was hosted by MEP Brando Benifei (S&D Group) and it was held inside the European Parliament, in room ASP 1E3, from 10:00 to 12:00 am.

 Patient safety is the reduction of risk of unnecessary harm associated with health care to an acceptable minimum.
 An acceptable minimum refers to the collective notions of current knowledge, resources available and the context in which care was delivered and weighed against the risk of non-treatment or alternative treatment (WHO 2004).